Let everything that has breath praise the LORD. Psalms 150:6

 Progressive Revelation - Part 2: More Than Dictation: The Necessity of Context in Understanding God's Inspired Word

-The Bible we hold in our hands is a unique compilation of books, written by different people over a period spanning 1,600 years.
-Like any written book, Scripture functions as a time machine, transporting us to the context and circumstances of its writers.
-However, unlike any other book, the Bible contains the progressive revelation of God about Himself.
+The Holy Bible is a unique library, a compilation of books written by approximately 40 different people over a period of 1,600 years.
+Like any written work, these books act like time machines, transporting us to the times and circumstances of the writers—but we must actively endeavor to go there to understand the context.

 Let me narrate a story.
 A police officer was walking down a road when he heard a voice that commanded someone to die, saying, "You go and die.
 No use of you.
 If you die, it is better for us".